Support for families with an at-risk child or young person

 - Aboriginal customary law and Aboriginal tradition.

-What the agreement involves
+What a FRA involves

 Together, you will set goals and make any necessary changes to help change the child's or young person’s behaviour.